Whitehead problem: Discussion

 J. H. C. Whitehead, motivated by the second Cousin problem, first posed the problem in the 1950s.
 Stein answered the question in the affirmative for countable groups.
 Progress for larger groups was slow, and the problem was considered an important one in algebra for some years.

 Shelah's result was completely unexpected.
 While the existence of undecidable statements had been known since Gödel's incompleteness theorem of 1931, previous examples of undecidable statements (such as the continuum hypothesis) had all been in pure set theory.
 The Whitehead problem was the first purely algebraic problem to be proved undecidable.

 Shelah later showed that the Whitehead problem remains undecidable even if one assumes the continuum hypothesis.
+In fact, it remains undecidable even under the generalised continuum hypothesis.
 The Whitehead conjecture is true if all sets are constructible.
 That this and other statements about uncountable abelian groups are provably independent of ZFC shows that the theory of such groups is very sensitive to the assumed underlying set theory.